awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/architecture.md

 5. For quantum computing, AWS Batch jobs asynchronously submit tasks to Amazon Braket as Braket tasks/jobs(9).

-6. AWS Step Functions workflows waits for all jobs to complete.
+6. AWS Step Functions workflows wait for all jobs to complete.

-7. When an Amazon Braket task/job completed, it saves output as a file in an Amazon S3 bucket, and an event is dispatched via [Amazon EventBridge][eventbridge](11).
+7. When an Amazon Braket task/job is completed, it saves output as a file in an Amazon S3 bucket, and an event is dispatched via [Amazon EventBridge][eventbridge](11).

 8. An [AWS Lambda][lambda] function is triggered by events from EventBridge, and parses the output file of the Braket task/job in S3, saves the evaluation result to S3 bucket as well and sends a callback to the AWS Step Functions workflow.

-9. When all sub jobs complete, AWS Step Functions workflow continues to the next step(12).
+9. When all sub jobs are completed, AWS Step Functions workflow continues to the next step(12).

 10. When the whole batch evaluation is done, the workflow sends a notification to [Amazon SNS][sns] topic.
-All [subscribers][subscribe-topic] will be notified for the batch evaluation result(13).
+All [subscribers][subscribe-topic] will be notified for the batch evaluation results(13).

 **Visualization**